CarltonTB/Stereo_Analysis/README.md

 an interactive demo can be launched with the following command:
 python3 demo.py

+Note: multi-resolution with 3 levels takes ~20 minutes on my machine, and 1 level takes ~10 minutes

 The "feature_based" and "region_based" folders contain various other results images, but the html pages have the best results with explanations and parameters listed.